 Birth of Shivnarine Chanderpaul.
 When he made his debut against England in Georgetown in 1993-94, he was the first teenager to play in a Test for West Indies since Elquemedo Willett in 1972-73.
 Chanderpaul's slim frame encases the ideal temperament for a Test batsman.
 He scored only two hundreds in his first 53 Tests, but improved that ratio significantly after that.
-His career run-graph took a turn upwards from India's tour in 2006 - he scored seven hundreds, 14 half-centuries and averaged 73.09 from 23 Tests in the next three years.
+His career run graph took a turn upwards from India's tour in 2006 - he scored seven hundreds, 14 half-centuries and averaged 73.09 from 23 Tests in the next three years.
 In 2005 he had been appointed captain and celebrated with a double-hundred in his home ground in Guyana.
 But he quit the next year to concentrate on his batting.
 From then on Chanderpaul became a run machine, reaching 10,000 Test runs in his 140th Test, in 2012 against Australia - in characteristic fashion, while trying to save the match.
 He averaged 98.7 in 2012, scoring three hundreds, including his second double.
 He hung at the crease like a limpet during the many times the side was in trouble, and churned out hundreds, seemingly at will.
 But three years later the unthinkable happened - Chanderpaul, at the age of 40, was dropped from the West Indies side after scoring only one half-century in ten innings.
+And after he was overlooked for a contract in December, Chanderpaul announced his retirement from international cricket.

 Birth of perhaps the fastest bowler of all time.
 When Jeff Thomson took 0 for 110 on his Test debut in 1972-73, no one knew he had a broken toe - nor could they have suspected the havoc he would wreak on his recall against England in 1974-75.
 He generated terrifying pace and steep bounce from a slingshot action, and took 33 cheap wickets to help Dennis Lillee destroy England 4-1 and regain the Ashes.
 The following season he and Lillee had a similarly traumatic effect on the touring West Indians.
 Held back by assorted major injuries, Thommo nevertheless took exactly 200 Test wickets (100 of them against England) and left behind memories of one of the great fast-bowling partnerships.